Cody White (wide receiver)

-Cody White (born November 28, 1998) is an American professional football wide receiver and kickoff returner for the Seattle Seahawks of the National Football League (NFL).
+Cody White (born November 28, 1998) is an American professional football wide receiver and kickoff returner for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Michigan State Spartans.

 Early life

-White was born and grew up in Novi, Michigan and attended Walled Lake Western High School, where he was a member of the baseball, basketball, football, and track teams.
+White was born in Oxford, Ohio and grew up in Novi, Michigan and attended Walled Lake Western High School, where he was a member of the baseball, basketball, football, and track teams.
 As a senior he played the first three games of the season at quarterback due to an injury to the team's starter, passing for 638 yards and nine touchdowns and finished the season with 43 catches for 705 yards and nine touchdowns while also rushing for 576 yards and seven touchdowns and won Michigan's Mr. Football Award.
 Cody credits his early developmental success to polarizing little league coach, Paul Alati.

 College career

 White played for the Michigan State Spartans for three seasons.
 He set a school record for true freshmen with 490 receiving yards on 35 catches and scored four touchdowns.
 White missed four games due to injury as a sophomore but still led the Spartans with 555 receiving yards on 42 receptions with two touchdown catches.
 As a junior, White led Michigan State with 66 receptions for 922 yards and six touchdowns.
 Following the end of the season he announced that he would forgo his senior season to enter the 2020 NFL draft.
 White finished his collegiate career with 143 catches for 1,967 yards and 12 touchdowns.